BradleyJHumble/ChatChat/README.md

 # DealStryker-Chat

-This is the chat micro services api
+This is the chat api

 Todo: